satwikkansal/ibm_iot_example/blog/draft.md

     logLevel: debug
 ```

 The key and the token for the application (is different from the one that we used for the gateway client) can be generated by clicking the **Generate API Key** button in the Apps section of your IoT Dashboard.
-I've assigned the role to be Backend Trusted application.

 ![image-20200305173902468](images/image-20200305173902468.png)

+ I've assigned the Role to be 'Backend Trusted application',

 ![image-20200305173920190](images/image-20200305173920190.png)

-Add the key and the auth token you get on the next screen to your application_config.yml file.
+Copy the key and the auth token you get on the next screen and add them to your `application_config.yml` file.

-The above implementation suffices for the application side, but what about the gatewat?
+The above implementation suffices for the application side, but what about the gateway?
 How should the gateway handle the command?
 We need to add the following logic at our gateway,

 ```python
 # File main.py contd..